Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion - NewsChannel 3-12

 Australian Prime Minister Scott Morrison said at least one Australian was killed in the blast and the Australian Embassy building has been “significantly compromised.”

-Among the injured are six Turkish citizens, a Chinese citizen, a Japanese national and an Indonesian, according to their respective governments.
-South Korea’s foreign ministry said its embassy in Beirut sustained minor damage but had not received any reports of South Korean victims.
+Six Turkish citizens, a Chinese citizen, a Japanese national and an Indonesian were also injured, according to their respective governments.

 Comments